Stono/linkworks/README.md

 ### Using the service
 #### Setting up a redirect
-Support we want to redirect `/test` on our function to `https://www.google.com`, we'd do it with a PUT:
+Suppose we want to redirect `/test` on our function to `https://www.google.com`, we'd do it with a PUT:

 `curl -X PUT -d '' -kv https://us-central1-<your-project>.cloudfunctions.net/linkworks/test?target=https://www.google.com`

+And you'll get a 204 Accepted back.

+__Note:__ If you're wondering about the -d '', it's because GCF expects a Content-Length to be set, that makes curl set one.'

+#### Consuming a redirect
 Then if we were to GET it, we'd see:

 ```